Minutes of the Proceedings of the Institution of Civil

 See also Journal

-Note the compiler is indebted to the staff at the British Library who have brought vast quantities of these voluminous minutes to find a relatively small number of highly significant papers.
-Now an electronic version is available: sadly this fails to note Paper Numbers.
+Note the compiler was indebted to the staff at the British Library who brought vast quantities of these voluminous minutes to find a relatively small number of highly significant papers.
+Now an electronic version is available.
 Volume 1 extends to more than one year.
-Several errors have been noted in the OCR transfer: values instead of valves and Van Borries, for instance.
-There is a moderately sophisticated system for searching the archive.
-Cost of access to the pdf files:..
+Several misleading errors have been noted in the low grade OCR transfer (certainly not worthy of any engineering institution let alone one which seeks an exalted position): values instead of valves and Van Borries, Eluish for Huish for instance.
+There is only a moderately sophisticated system for searching the archive.
+Cost of access to the pdf files: (excessively expensive unless business activity).

 Volume 1 (1837)